Kate Dewes

-Catherine Frances Dewes (born 1953) is a New Zealand activist for disarmament and former advisor on peace matters to two United Nations Secretaries-General.
+Catherine "Kate" Frances Dewes (born 1953) is a New Zealand activist for disarmament and former advisor on peace matters to two United Nations Secretaries-General.
 She was appointed an Officer of the New Zealand Order of Merit in the 2001 New Year Honours, for services to the peace movement.

 Education and early career

 Dewes grew up in a "conservative family" as one of eight siblings.
 Her father was a veterinary surgeon.

 She was head prefect at Hamilton Girls' High School.
 After leaving school, she studied music at the University of Canterbury and became a music teacher at Epsom Girls' Grammar.
 Part of the school music curriculum was a song of lament about Hiroshima and Nagasaki atomic bombings.
 Playing that song to her pupils inspired her to become involved in the peace movement.
 She joined a non-violent waterborne protest group called the Peace Squadron, aimed at preventing armed US warships from visiting Auckland Harbour.

 During the late 1970s, she and a growing number of New Zealanders rallied against the United States Government's policy of “neither confirming nor denying” the presence of nuclear warheads on their warships.
 By 1983 public opinion had swung 72% in favour of banning warship visits.

 Not long after, Dewes enrolled in a peace studies program at the University of Bradford, whilst juggling motherhood with a teaching career and a number of official positions and voluntary roles.

 She is married to Robert Green, a former British Royal Navy commander, who partners with her in advocating for peace, disarmament and against nuclear proliferation.

 The senior journalist, Mike Crean, in an interview with Dewes after her New Year Honour, explored that idea that the strength of her feelings came from her ancestors; for she had only recently found out that not only did her paternal great-grandmother work for peace among the northern Hawkes Bay Māori in 1870, but also her maternal grandparents had campaigned for temperance and women's suffrage in the late 19th century.